 'Voluntary' means it is the person's voluntary choice.
 The person must have decision-making capacity to decide to access VAD.

 Is VAD legal in Australia?

-Laws that allow VAD have been passed in all Australian States.
-In Victoria, Western Australia, Tasmania, Queensland, and South Australia VAD is operating, and is available in limited circumstances to people who meet the eligibility criteria.
+VAD is operating in all Australian States.
+It is available in limited circumstances to people who meet the eligibility criteria in their State.